YAsmin3515/TrAPI/README.md

 For this demo, the approach is as follows:

-Create a file share specific TrAPI client
+Create a file share specific TrAPI client:

 Specify a target file share
 Create an upload transfer job request and job
 Search for the local dataset and add the local transfer paths to the job